 - The X-Tools Screwdriver Set - a couple of Phillip heads and flat head: these will always come into good use when setting up your derailleur limit screws.
 That is, if you have transferred your 2008 Ultegra 6600 onto your new frame.
 If not, and you have upgraded to the new SRAM or Shimano, you may find these have been replaced by the 2.5mm allen, which then makes this particular tool useful for installing and or removing those awesome reflectors that come in the box!

-- X-Tools Pro Cable Cutter Blue/Black One Size: Don’t get me wrong these are always handy to have.
+- X-Tools Pro Cable Cutter: Don’t get me wrong these are always handy to have.
 In this current time of internally routed cables however, they are verging on redundant unless you have a Park Tool internal routing cable guide, worth about the same as this entire kit.
 If not, I wouldn’t bother trying to replace your wires, and hence the cutters might find themselves on top of that stack of letters you haven’t got round to sending yet.

-- X-Tools Cone Spanner, X-Tools Crank Extractor One Size, X-Tools BB Tool Hollowtech II - Spanner Fitting One Size and X-Tools Steel Core Tyre Lever Set One Size: Coming back full circle to the date, these tools will be redundant on most of today’s mid to high end bikes.
+- X-Tools Cone Spanner, X-Tools Crank Extractor, X-Tools BB Tool Hollowtech II - Spanner Fitting and X-Tools Steel Core Tyre Lever Set: Coming back full circle to the date, these tools will be redundant on most of today’s mid to high end bikes.
 Cup and cone bearings in wheels are only done by Shimano on a large scale, and servicing them is a headache.
 With most manufactures moving towards sealed bearings and slotted axles, in hubs and BBs these tools won’t be seeing much air time.